- Attendance Policy

 - Food and Housing Insecurity

-- Any student who faces challenges affording groceries or accessing enough food to eat every day, or who lacks a safe and stable place to live, is urged to contact a Sauk employee for support.
+Any student who faces challenges affording groceries or accessing enough food to eat every day, or who lacks a safe and stable place to live, is urged to contact a Sauk employee for support.
 The SVCC Foundation Office (Room 3K10) provides an open-access food pantry available to all students.
-Select this link for additional community resources.
+SVCC maintains a list of additional community resources that may provide additional support.

 - Mental Health Counseling